-Communication Manager service/feature Supported User experience similar to Comments Loudspeaker Paging Yes Avaya Aura ® By using loudspeaker paging, a CS 1000 user can call the paging trunk.
-Loudspeaker Paging - Deluxe Yes Avaya Aura ® A corresponding Park & Page feature exists in CS 1000, but the user experience is different.
-Malicious Call Trace (MCT) - Activation Yes Both of the following: • CS 1000 MCT activation has the same user experience as that of the CS 1000 user experience. • Avaya Aura ® However, deactivating MCT requires a non-SIP station to act as an MCT controller in CS 1000.
-To Avaya Aura ® , all Device Adapter stations are SIP stations.
-Meet-Me Conferencing - CM Yes Both of the following: • Avaya Aura® • Depending on the The user experience may differ from that of CS 1000 based on the specific CS 1000 Meet-Me conference bridge. configuration, the user experience can be similar to CS 1000.
-The user experience depends on how the bridge service handles the conference.
-Message Retrieval (one button) Yes Avaya Aura ® Message retrieval is part of the Message Waiting feature in CS 1000.
+Communication Manager service/feature Supported User experience similar to Comments Loudspeaker Paging Yes Avaya Aura [®] By using loudspeaker paging, a CS 1000 user can call the paging trunk.
+Loudspeaker Paging - Deluxe Yes Avaya Aura [®] A corresponding Park & Page feature exists in CS 1000, but the user experience is different.
+Malicious Call Trace (MCT) - Activation Yes Both of the following: • CS 1000 MCT activation has the same user experience as the CS 1000. • Avaya Aura [®] However, deactivating MCT requires a non-SIP station to act as an MCT controller in CS 1000.
+To Avaya Aura [®] , all Device Adapter stations are SIP stations.
+Meet-Me Conferencing - CM Yes Both of the following: • Avaya Aura® • Depending on the The user experience may differ from that of CS 1000 based on the specific CS 1000 Meet-Me conference bridge. configuration, the user experience can be similar to CS 1000 The user experience depends on how the bridge service handles the conference.
+Message Retrieval (one button) Yes Avaya Aura [®] Message retrieval is part of the Message Waiting feature in CS 1000.
 Avaya Aura® provides the ability to retrieve system-wide posted messages.
 Message Waiting Indication (own number) Yes CS 1000, with minor differences.
 Message Waiting Indication, including audible indication and lamp state, is part of the Message Waiting feature in CS 1000.
 In the Avaya Aura® documentation, the Message Waiting feature is also referred to as the Leave Word Calling feature.
-Multiple Call Handling, Multiple Lines, Multiple Call Appearances Yes Depending on the configuration, the user experience is similar to the following: The specific user experience depends on whether the call appearances are implemented as the CS 1000 model of bridged call CS 1000 Avaya Aura® appearances, or whether the standard Avaya Aura ® model is used.
+Multiple Call Handling, Multiple Lines, Multiple Call Appearances Yes Depending on the configuration, the user experience is similar to the following: • CS 1000 The specific user experience depends on whether the call appearances are implemented as the CS 1000 model of bridged call appearances, or whether the standard Avaya Aura® model is • Avaya Aura [®] used.

 Communication Manager service/feature Supported User experience similar to Comments Multiple Device Access Yes CS 1000, with minor differences.
 Ensure that there is only one device registered at one time.
-If the number of concurrent devices registered is more than one, problems can occur in case of a network failure.
-For example, an endpoint that lost connection to Device Adapter, or Device Adapter that lost connection to Session Manager or Communication Manager may be unable to register successfully.
-Ringing Control - Bridged Line Yes Depending on the configuration, the user System Manager or Communication Manager configuration. experience is similar to the following: • CS 1000 The Ringing Control - Bridged Line feature aligns with the implementation of the appearances. • Avaya Aura ® You can use the following bridged or call appearance options, as applicable, to map the CS 1000 and Device Adapter feature: SCN (non-ringing) SCR (ringing) MCN (non-ringing) MCR (ringing) Otherwise, the Avaya Aura® model is used.
-Send All Calls Yes Depending on the configuration, the user The station displays the button name as Make Set Busy. experience is similar to the following: CS 1000 Avaya Aura® If you configure the Send All Calls feature to mimic the Make Set Busy feature, the user experience is similar to that of CS 1000.
-Otherwise, the user experience is similar to that of Avaya Aura ® .
-Time of Day Routing Yes Depending on the configuration, the user experience is similar to the following: CS 1000 Avaya Aura® Both CS 1000 and Avaya Aura® have Time of Day-based routing.
-Although, the implementation differs significantly and the user experience depends on the configuration of this feature.
+If multiple concurrent devices are registered, problems can occur in case of a network failure.
+For example, an endpoint that lost connection to Device Adapter or Device Adapter that lost connection to Session Manager or Communication Manager may be unable to register successfully.
+Ringing Control - Bridged Line Yes Depending on the configuration, the user System Manager or Communication Manager configuration. experience is similar to the following: • CS 1000 The Ringing Control - Bridged Line feature aligns with the implementation of the appearances. • Ava • Avaya Aura [®] You can use the following bridged or call appearance options, as applicable, to map the CS 1000 and Device Adapter feature: SCN (non-ringing) SCR (ringing) MCN (non-ringing) MCR (ringing) Otherwise, the Avaya Aura [®] model is used.
+Send All Calls Yes Depending on the configuration, the user The station displays the button name as Make Set Busy. experience is similar to the following: • CS 1000 • Avaya Aura® If you configure the Send All Calls feature to mimic the Make Set Busy feature, the user experience is similar to CS 1000. /waya / tala Otherwise, the user experience is similar to Avaya Aura®.
+Time of Day Routing Yes Depending on the configuration, the user experience is similar to the following: CS 1000 Avaya Aura® CS 1000 and Avaya Aura® have Time of Day-based routing.
+Although, the implementation differs significantly, and the user experience depends on the configuration of this feature.